-This course is designed to acquaint the PTA student with basic concepts of physics and their applications in the health occupations.
+This course is designed to acquaint the students with basic concepts of physics and their applications.
 Topics covered include algebra (a review), measurement, motion, forces, work, energy, power, simple machines, heat, and electricity.
 Laboratory exercises are designed to expand upon and reinforce lecture material.

-806-151 Technical Science I
+806-151 Technical Science I 3 Credits